pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 If processes all reset the value whilst they are also incrementing it, then there will be a few concurrency errors, but it should level out quickly.
 This also needs code.

+Todo: Use actual domain event objects, and log references to them.
+Have an iterator that returns actual domain events, rather than the logged references.
+Could log the domain events, but their variable size makes the application log less stable (predictable) in its usage of database partitions.
+Perhaps deferencing to real domain events could be an option of the notification log?
+Perhaps something could encapsulate the notification log and generate domain events?